2014 United States House of Representatives elections in Kansas

-The 2014 United States House of Representatives elections in Kansas was held on Tuesday, November 4, 2014 to elect the four U.S. representatives from the state of Kansas, one from each of the state's four congressional districts.
-The elections will coincide with the elections of other federal and state offices, including the 2014 Kansas gubernatorial election.
+The 2014 United States House of Representatives elections in Kansas were held on Tuesday, November 4, 2014, to elect the four U.S. representatives from the state of Kansas, one from each of the state's four congressional districts.
+The elections coincided with the elections of other federal and state offices, including the 2014 Kansas gubernatorial election.

 Overview

 By district

 Results of the 2014 United States House of Representatives elections in Kansas by district:

 District 1

-Republican Tim Huelskamp has represented the district since being elected in 2010.
-Huelskamp was re-elected in 2012 with 100% of the vote, as no candidate filed to run against him.
+Republican Tim Huelskamp had represented the district since being elected in 2010.
+He was re-elected in 2012 with 100% of the vote, as no candidate filed to run against him.

 Alan LaPolice, a former school administrator, lost against incumbent Huelskamp in the Republican primary.

 Jim Sherow, city co-commissioner and former mayor of Manhattan, successfully received the Democratic nomination, defeating Bryan Whitney, a member of the 2013 class of Wichita State University who hardly campaigned.

 Unlike the other three congressional districts in Kansas, none of the candidates received endorsements from the local Kansas Farm Bureau and Kansas Livestock Association.
 The president of the Farm Bureau described this inability to endorse candidates as "reflect[ing] views at the grassroots level."